georgeus19/klofan/docs/use-cases/stat-use-case.md

 # Statistical Data Use Case

-In this use case, a user wants to convert their statistical csv data about czech regions to rdf so that entities and properties are represented correctly using known vocabularies.
+In this use case, a user wants to convert their statistical csv data about czech regions to rdf so that entitySets and propertySets are represented correctly using known vocabularies.

 This is a follow up to the food use case so there will be a lot of steps skipped and the focus will be on a vocabulary specific recommendation rather than on general purpose recommendation which was showcased in the food use case.